Subtle Data Crimes: Naively training machine learning algorithms could lead to overly-optimistic results: Results

 \section{Results}

-We studied the effects of the hidden preprocessing pipelines by simulating those pipelines and conducting a large-scale study using the carefully-controlled preprocessed data.
+We studied the effects of the hidden data processing pipelines by simulating those pipelines and conducting a large-scale study using the carefully-controlled processed data.
 Implementation details are provided in the Materials and Methods section.